alexjmoore/aws-kinesis-zombies/README.md

 ##Setup

-In order to use this code you'll need an active Microsoft Azure Subscription - if you don't have one you can can some free credit here:
+In order to use this code you'll need an active Microsoft Azure Subscription - if you don't have one you can obtain some free credit here:

 * https://www.visualstudio.com/dev-essentials/